Category Archives: Foundation Repair

 - Lightweight material

 The process of polyjacking allows for precise control of the lifting process to within 1/10th of an inch.
 There is no shrinkage of the material over time.
 Once the machinery, work tables, and shelving are leveled, they will stay that way for years to come.
-Some of the structures that benefit from polyjacking are apartment buildings, shopping malls, sports arenas, concert halls, skyscrapers, theatres, airports, factories, and amphitheaters.
+Some of the structures that benefit from polyjacking in the St. Louis and Kansas City area are apartment buildings, shopping malls, sports arenas, concert halls, skyscrapers, theatres, airports, factories, and amphitheaters.

-If your industrial facility is in need of concrete repair, let the experts at Polyjacking.com give you a free inspection.
+If your industrial facility requires concrete repair, let the experts at Polyjacking.com give you a free inspection.

 The theatres in Kansas City and St. Louis are some of the largest and beautiful in the entire country.
 Keeping them well maintained is important.
 Part of the maintenance and upkeep of these theatres is concrete repair.
 Theatres are heavily used by the public and need to be in good repair to keep them safe and to protect equipment and furniture from being damaged.

 Concrete floors can sink and crack due to the soil beneath them.
 When the soil constantly shifts and moves due to the changing moisture content, this creates voids beneath the concrete making the concrete sink into the voids.
 Repairing concrete before it fails is important.
 If you see sinking concrete theatre floors in Kansas City, we offer polyjacking to level concrete back to its original level.